Workers and activists around the world hold May Day rallies urging greater rights and more pay

 “We want to express our solidarity with students in the United States, who are facing great repression of their rights and their just demands,” said Nikos Mavrokefalos at the march.
 “We want to send a message that workers say no to exploitation, no to poverty, no to high prices,” he added.

-Unions have filed an open-ended strike notice, saying all sectors, including hospitals, will go on strike during the Games if the French government does not adequately compensate people who are forced to work during the summer holidays.
+A group of protesters set a makeshift Olympic rings on fire to show discontent with the Summer Games that start in less than three months.
+France's unions have warned of a strike during the Games if the government does not adequately compensate people forced to work during summer holidays.

+Government officials have failed to meet with union leaders ahead of the Olympics, said Sophie Binet, the general secretary of the CGT union, one of France's largest.
+“How do you expect it to go well if the authorities don’t respond to our simplest demand?” she said.

-In Cape Town, South Africa, pro-Palestinian demonstrators joined May Day events.
-In Kenya's capital, President William Ruto called for an increase in the country's minimum wage.
+In South Africa, pro-Palestinian demonstrators joined May Day events.
+In Kenya, President William Ruto called for an increase in the country's minimum wage.
 In Iraq, protesters demanded better wages, the reopening of closed factories and the end to privatization of certain businesses.

 In Lebanon, pro-Palestinian marchers mingled with workers demanding an end to a miserable economic crisis.
 “Politicians do not feel the pain of the worker or the economic conditions,” said one demonstrator, Abed Tabbaa.